hdinkel/linuxcommandline/linux_intermediate/basic_scripting.rst

 Code lines can become pretty long and unreadable, wrapping onto the next line etc.  You can use the :index:`escape character` (backslash, "``\``") to break them up and enhance readability of your script.
-The excape character must immediately be followed by a newline (no intermediate blanks or other is allowed): ::
+The escape character must immediately be followed by a newline (no intermediate blanks or other is allowed): ::

     $ bsub -o output.log -e error.log -q clngnew -M 150000 -R "select[(mem > 15000)]" /g/software/bin/pymol-1.4 -r -p < pymol.pml